* This is the Professional Version. *

-Type 2 variants are suspected if tests are discordant, ie, VWF antigen is higher than expected for the degree of abnormality in ristocetin cofactor activity.
-(VWF antigen is higher than expected because the VWF defect in type 2 is qualitative, not quantitative.)
+Type 2 variants are suspected if test results are discordant, ie, VWF antigen is higher than expected for the degree of abnormality in ristocetin cofactor activity.
+VWF antigen is higher than expected because the VWF defect in type 2 is qualitative (loss of high molecular weight VWF multimers) not quantitative.
 Diagnosis is confirmed by demonstrating a reduced concentration of large VWF multimers on agarose gel electrophoresis.
 Four different type 2 variants are recognized, distinguished by different functional abnormalities of the VWF molecule.

 Patients with type 3 VWD have no detectable VWF and a marked deficiency of factor VIII.

-Patients are treated only if they are actively bleeding or are undergoing an invasive procedure (eg, surgery, dental extraction).
+Patients with Von Willebrand disease are treated only if they are actively bleeding or are undergoing an invasive procedure (eg, surgery, dental extraction).

 For more significant procedures or for patients with types 2 or 3 VWD, treatment involves replacement of VWF by infusion of intermediate-purity factor VIII concentrates, which contain components of VWF.
 These concentrates are virally inactivated and therefore do not transmit HIV infection or hepatitis.
 Because they do not cause transfusion-transmitted infections, these concentrates are preferred to the previously used cryoprecipitate.
 High-purity factor VIII concentrates are prepared by immunoaffinity chromatography and contain no VWF and should not be used.